Development and Administration Tools

 Both the library and the provider itself are open-source software.
 They are being developed on Github:

 In addition to these tools, the service can be managed using console clients such as python-openstackclient.
 Authorization is performed using an RC file.
-It can be obtained on the Access tab after authorization in the project.
+It can be obtained in the Access section after authorization in the project.
 The installation process will depend on your operating system.

 More information on installing the necessary software and managing the virtual infrastructure can be found in the article.